mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 ## Lava / Nether fishing
 You currently cannot fish in lava.

+## Boosters
+TODO: I have no info about this topic at this point.

 ## Master Fisherman
 Let's say the total catch chance is out of 1000 (which it is by default internally).